ESCF is now closed for submissions. The deadline was Wednesday, February 3, 2021, at 11:59 pm AST.

 If you’re a researcher engaged in information technology, life sciences, clean technology, ocean technology, or other technology development with market potential, this opportunity is for you.

-• Narrow the gap that exists at the beginning of the commercialization process, and enable projects to move closer to industry collaboration and/or technology spin-off
+- Narrow the gap that exists at the beginning of the commercialization process

-Nova Scotia university and community college faculty members as well as staff and clinicians at university-affiliated hospitals are eligible to apply.
-Applications from graduate students and post-doctoral researchers will be considered provided there is a faculty member as a co-applicant.
+Nova Scotia university and college faculty members, as well as staff and clinicians in university-affiliated hospitals, are eligible to apply.
+Applications from graduate students and post-docs will be considered, provided a faculty member is a co-applicant.